-Taking it one step further, Ford and Microsoft also worked to develop a value charging system that automatically charges the car during off-peak hours, thus guaranteeing the cheapest possible rates for the electricity used to charge the car.
+Ford partnered with Best Buy to offer a special charging station that can be bought from and installed by the retailer.
+Taking things one step further, Ford and Microsoft also worked to develop a value charging system that automatically charges the car during off-peak hours, thus guaranteeing the cheapest possible rates for the electricity used to charge the car.
 This helps reduce strain on the grid and save Focus Electric owners money.

-The built-in navigation system can help drivers pick the most efficient route to their intended destination in order to save charge - rather than simply providing routes based on distance or time traveled.
+A built-in navigation system can help drivers pick the most efficient route to their intended destination in order to save charge - rather than simply providing routes based on distance or time traveled.

 Another standard technology feature is SYNC, Ford's Bluetooth-based connectivity system that allows smartphone users to place calls and stream music by using voice commands or steering wheel-mounted buttons.
 It can also read incoming texts aloud to help the driver keep his or her eyes on the road, and allows the use of Ford-approved apps like The Wall Street Journal news and Pandora radio.